eswnl/Plugins_for_GK-2A/README.md

 GK2A_underlay.py | Apply underlay to layers for animation | Path to underlay file (bitmap image)

 ## Adding date and time
 This plug-in extracts the time information from the file name and stamps it on the image/layer.
+Open all the IR images as layers (select "Open as layers" from the File menu)

 ![Time Stamp](TestTimeStamp.gif)